Sealing and Resealing Concrete

 This is because driveways, paths and many outdoor surfaces are constantly exposed to the accumulation of dust, grime and chemicals that are dropped, blown or washed onto the surface.
 Without an effective sealer coat, these pollutants seep in through the minute concrete pores, tarnishing and staining the colour.
 Sealing the surface creates a barrier that minimises the ingress of those materials.

 Adding two coats of sealer improves abrasion resistance while creating a barrier between the concrete colour and the effects of dirt, sun, rain and chemicals.

-- dramatically improve the appearance of concrete by adding luster and richness
+– Dramatically improve the appearance of concrete by adding lustre and richness

 It’s never too late to seal or reseal your concrete surface